unyth/lipl/README.md

 su -c "yum install libedit-dev"
 ```

-You also need mpc library made my the author.
+You also need mpc library made by the author.
 You just need mpc.h and mpc.c file from the following git repo:

 https://github.com/orangeduck/mpc

+## Current Status

+No more progress will be made on the project.
+I believe I have developed the programming skills that I wanted from doing this project.
+I want to learn more about programming languages (various paradigms as well as theory) before coming back to develop a good standard library for myself.